-After two years of restructuring the Company, we are now focused on growing our revenues while maintaining costs.
-During 2021, we built out our Boulder, Colorado office with new sales and marketing staff.
-We are beginning to see growth in the U.S. market with new customer and distributor relationships while concurrently building on organic growth from existing customers.
+Over the past year, we have continued our focus on growing our revenues while maintaining costs.
+Our human care revenues have grown as a result of adding new customers and distributors, and through organic growth from existing customers and distributors.
 We have also focused on introducing new products into multiple markets around the world and increasing our regulatory reach by seeking new approvals and clearances.